Explicit Grid-based Website Designs: Showcase and Practice

 Karl Anders has a fresh vibe with a lot of blank space.
 Designer harmoniously divides layout into 4 columns, filling each cell with huge title or descriptive image.

-Grid is an integral design tool that easily turns chaos into order, and in website design such ability is really important.
+Grid is an integral design tool that easily turns chaos into order, and in website design, such ability is really important.
 Majority of ordinary users wants to get information easily and quickly and there’s no better way to provide them with data than represent it in well-organized structure.
 But this doesn’t mean that website appearance has to be plain and insipid.
 Even simple geometric shapes that are skillfully diluted with colors, images and graphics can be overwhelming and truly attractive.
-Moreover, explicit grid-based design perfectly fits into any type of website whether it’s online magazine or creative portfolio.
+Moreover, explicit grid-based design perfectly fits into any type of website whether it’s an online magazine or creative portfolio.

 So, what do you think of grid-based website designs?
 Does such explicit and intentional division into cells look appealing?
 Is it appropriate for creative designs?
-Or such approach is more suitable for blogs, online magazines and news-oriented websites?
+Or such an approach is more suitable for blogs, online magazines and news-oriented websites?